- Creating the project

 - The directory of the project must be a directory accessible in read/write by all the developers.

 - The access path to the project must be the same for all the developers, on all the development computers.
-We recommend that you use either a UNC path, or a virtual drive that is using the same letter on all development computers.
+It is recommended to use a UNC path, or a virtual drive that uses the same letter on all development computers.